-The State of Oregon imposes a constitutional limit on property taxes for schools and nonschool government operations.
+The State of Oregon imposes a constitutional limit on property taxes for schools and non-school government operations.
 School operations include community colleges, local school districts, and education service districts.
 The limitation provides that property taxes for school operations are limited to \$5.00 for each \$1,000 of property market value.
 This limitation does not apply to taxes levied for principal and interest on general obligation bonded debt.
+The result of this requirement has been that school districts have become more dependent upon state funding and less dependent upon property tax revenues as their major source of operating revenue.
+The State further reduced property taxes by replacing the previous constitutional limits on tax bases with a rate and value limit in 1997.
+This reduction is accomplished by rolling property values back to their 1995-96 values less 10% and limiting future tax value growth of each property to no more than 3% per year, subject to certain exceptions.
+Taxes levied to support bonded debt are exempted from the reductions.
+The State Constitution sets restrictive voter approval requirements for most tax and many fee increases and new bond issues, and requires the State to minimize the impact to school districts from the impact of the tax cuts.